waltermyersiii/kubernetes-the-hard-way-on-azure/docs/05-kubernetes-configuration-files.md

 ## Distribute the Kubernetes Configuration Files

-Walter's bash Notes: for scp calls, follow my guidance for workers and controllers the same as in previous step (04-certificate-authority).
+Walter's bash Note: for scp calls, follow my guidance for workers and controllers the same as in previous step (04-certificate-authority).

 Copy the appropriate `kubelet` and `kube-proxy` kubeconfig files to each worker instance: